Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress31/01/2024

-Former MP Boris Nadezhdin, who opposes the war in Ukraine, has collected the required 100,000 signatures to register as a candidate for Russian president.
+Former MP Boris Nadezhdin, who opposed the war in Ukraine, has collected the required 100,000 signatures to register as a Russian presidential candidate.

-Boris Nadezhdin and his assistants today delivered dozens of boxes labeled "Nadezhdin 2024" to the office of the Central Election Commission (CEC) in Moscow, inside were 105,000 signatures of supporters, meeting the requirements for him to register as a presidential candidate.
+Boris Nadezhdin and his assistants today delivered dozens of boxes labeled "Nadezhdin 2024" to the office of the Central Election Commission of Russia (CEC) in Moscow, containing 105,000 signatures from supporters, fulfilling the requirements for him to register as a presidential candidate.

-"This is my team, everyone is pale because they have not slept much lately, but we did it," Nadezhdin told reporters, referring to the rule that Russian presidential candidates must collect at least 100,000 signatures.
+"This is my team, everyone looks pale from getting very little sleep lately, but we did it," Nadezhdin told reporters, referring to the rule that Russian presidential candidates must collect at least 100,000 signatures.

 Nadezhdin, 60, has 30 years of experience in Russian politics, including a brief stint as a member of the lower house of parliament.
-He has recently attracted attention with his pledge to end the conflict in Ukraine if elected and is seen as a "challenger" to President Vladimir Putin in the March election.
+He recently attracted attention with his commitment to ending the Ukraine conflict if elected and is seen as a "challenger" to President Vladimir Putin in the March election.

-The CEC must make a decision on Nadezhdin's eligibility within 10 days of receiving the documents.
+The CEC must make a decision on Nadezhdin's eligibility to run for office within 10 days of receiving the application.
 During that time, the commission will verify the authenticity of the signatures provided.

 Boris Nadezhdin speaks to the media after submitting his signature to the Russian Central Election Commission in Moscow on January 31.
 Photo: AFP